 This situation in the already developed area may be compared with that in the area remaining to be developed.
 In the latter it will be to the advantage of the individual owner of a parcel of land to allow the whole subdivision to be developed as a single unit, at least a sufficient portion of the subdivision to secure some incremental capital value.
 Only through unified development can a "social surplus" be created.
 Individual bargaining seems likely to be considerably less intense here; costs of organizing the required internalization will be reduced.
-Thus, it may be quite rational for individuals in the older residential areas of a city to choose collective action in the form of zoning, and at the same time it may be irrational for the owners of undeveloped units to agree.8
+Thus, it may be quite rational for individuals in the older residential areas of a city to choose collective action in the form of zoning, and at the same time it may be irrational for the owners of undeveloped units to agree.
+55

-8. For an extended discussion of the problem of externalities in connection with municipal development, see Otto A. Davis, "The Economics of Municipal Zoning" (unpubNumerous other practical examples outside the municipal development field may be used to illustrate this fourth set of activities.
+Numerous other practical examples outside the municipal development field may be used to illustrate this fourth set of activities.
 Common oil pools, hunting preserves, fishing grounds, etc.: these have all provided familiar examples of external diseconomies in the literature of welfare economics.
 In deciding whether collective intervention is required in all such cases, the individual must try to evaluate the relative costs.
 Given individualized operation, production functions are interdependent; but this very interdependence guarantees that there exist profit opportunities from investment in "internalization."
 The capital value of the common oil pool to the single large owner, where he owns all drilling rights, must exceed the sum of the capital values of the separate drilling rights under decentralized ownership.
 Moreover, if the fourth ordering is descriptive, the most efficient means of organizing such activities is that of leaving such voluntary solutions full freedom to emerge.